matrix-org/matrix-spec-proposals/proposals/1711-x509-for-federation.md

 centralisation, and eliminate some common deployment pitfalls.

 <a id="f1"/>[1] It's *possible* to set up homeservers to use servers other than
-`matrix.org` as notaries, but we are not aware of any that are set up this way. [↩](#a1)
+`matrix.org` as notaries, but only a minority are actually set up this way. [↩](#a1)

 <a id="f2"/>[2] I've not been able to find an authoritative source on this, but